creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-06-19-Unfolded_PCA.md

 # Conclusions
 - The authors proposed an RPCA decomposition of the tissue/blood separation problem in contrast-enhanced ultrasound imaging to exploit both spatial and temporal patterns.
-- They first used an iterative resolution of the problem that outperformed classic methods such as SVD decomposition.
+- They first used an iterative resolution of the problem that outperformed classic methods such as SVD.
 - They then proposed to unfold the iterative resolution into a deep neural network, that achieved better and faster results.
 - They found that the unfolded method ouperformed a ResNet but was slower to execute.
-They attributed this to the SVD decomposition computation time.
+They attributed this to the SVD computation time.